shirsendu849/airflow_setup_repo/README.md

   GRANT ALL ON SCHEMA public TO airflow_user;

 ## Airflow Configuration
-- Now open maximize the ubuntu shell and trigger this command to get airflow config file and metadata database instance
+- Now maximize the ubuntu shell and trigger this command to get airflow config file and metadata database instance

   ```bash
   airflow db migrate